ServinWayne/ServinWayne/README.md

 - 👋 Hi, I’m @ServinWayne
 - 👀 I’m interested in all things Data Science and Machine Learning
 - 🌱 I’m currently learning Supervised Machine Learning
-- 💞️ I’m looking to collaborate on Any proejcts or internships!
+- 💞️ I’m looking to collaborate on any projects or internships!
 - 📫 How to reach me: vartanianservin@gmail.com

 <!---